Antonio-Parada/100-days-of-code/start_100_days.md

 Suggested Language: Processing, JavaScript
 Suggested Frameworks/Tools: P5.js (JavaScript)
 Status: [x] Completed
 Notes: Implemented a web-based visualization of Bubble Sort using HTML Canvas, showing bar heights and highlighting comparisons.
+Implemented a web-based visualization of Bubble Sort using HTML Canvas, showing bar heights and highlighting comparisons.

 #### Static Code Analyzer
 Description: Make a software that will go through your code (without executing it) and check for any inconsistencies or errors (syntax errors, indentation, etc) that may cause any problems during execution.